 - Raised beds – When I plant small pumpkins in my raised wooden beds, I sow the seeds along the edge of the bed so the plants can trail over the side.
 This prevents the vigorous pumpkin vines from crowding out the other plants in the bed.
 You can also grow small pumpkins up a trellis attached to the side of a raised bed or a tunnel erected in between raised beds.
 Learn how to build a cattle panel arch in this article.

-- Containers – I’ve had great success growing small pumpkins in containers and fabric bags.
+- Containers – I’ve had great success growing small pumpkins in large containers and fabric bags on my sunny front deck.
 I mix equal parts potting mix and compost and add a slow release organic vegetable fertilizer.

 - Straw bales – One of my favorite ways to grow pumpkins is to plant the seeds in straw bales or in free-formed piles of straw and compost.
 To make free-formed piles, I layer half rotted straw with compost or aged manure.
 I also add old potting mix from the previous seasons containers.
 The final ingredient is a slow release organic vegetable fertilizer.
 This rich mix provides the perfect growing conditions for small pumpkins.

 Pumpkins are traditionally grown on the ground where the plants take up a lot of space.
 Tiny pumpkins, however, can also be trellised or grown up fences, tunnels, and other vertical supports.
 This reduces the area needed to grow the vigorous plants but there are other benefits to growing plants up: fewer insect and disease issues, better air circulation, it’s very decorative, and it allows you to grow pumpkins in small urban gardens on in containers on decks and patios.